The clinic is run by Mandeep Raju, Dr of chiropractic, from one of our specialist treatment rooms every Wednesday. We offer reduced fees for students.

 - For university staff and the general public - treatment will cost £30

-- For university students and concessions - treatment will cost £25
+- For university students - treatment will cost £25

 - Any cancellations must be made within 24 hours of your appointment.
 If not, you may be required to pay the full amount.